-When you find a way in which sneaky is getting in the way of your preferred change, go back to the main blog and design a safe experiment once more and let Socrates keep whispering in your ear.
+When you find a way in which sneaky is getting in the way of your preferred change, go back to this web site and design a safe experiment once more.
+Let Socrates keep whispering in your ear.

-One of the principles I have mentioned in the blog is that no ‘safe experiment’ will always work for everybody or even work always for some people.
-The most sensible things to expect is that all experiments can work for some people, some of the time.
+One of the principles I have mentioned is that no ‘safe experiment’ will always work for everybody or even work always for some people.
+The most sensible thing to expect is that all experiments can work for some people, some of the time.

 Return to Front Page of my Web Site.